drug-design/course/docs/chapters/protein-structure.md

 #### The Lipid Bilayer

-The biological membranes create the cell's physical barriers and compartments, and regulate the molecular traffic across its boundaries.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/lipid-bilayer-edc5198e'><i class='fa fa-play' aria-hidden='true'></i></button>The biological membranes create the cell's physical barriers and compartments, and regulate the molecular traffic across its boundaries.
 The membrane architecture is the well-known lipid bilayer in which the lipids' hydrophilic polar heads stick out and the hydrophobic tails form the membrane core.

 === "Phospholipid"